Blo.Torch

 Blo.Torch is a Dutch melodic death metal band from The Hague.
-Freely mixing genres, their style has also been described as black metal.
-Formed by Marvin Vriesde and Hassan Moechtar in 1996, they got their first big break when their debut demo titled "The Plot Sickens..." got a great review in Terrorizer magazine, which caught the eye of Earache Records label manager Dan Tobin.
+Freely mixing genres, their style has been described as black metal.
+Formed by Marvin Vriesde and Hassan Moechtar in 1996, they experienced a breakthrough when Terrorizer gave their debut demo, The Plot Sickens..., a good review, which caught the attention of Earache Records label manager Dan Tobin.
 After contacting the band and listening to more material, he offered BloTorch a record deal with Earache sublabel Wicked World Records.
 Blo.Torch released their self titled debut album on Wicked World in 1999.
 Blo.Torch and Wicked World parted ways in 2001.

-In the next years, Blo.Torch recorded two more demos and parted ways with vocalist Michel de Wilde, who was succeeded by Chris van der Valk.
-In 2004, Blo.Torch entered the prestigious regional talent competition, De Grote Prijs van Zuid-Holland (The Grand Prize of South Holland) in 2004., which they won.
-Winning the regional leg granted them a place in the national finals, De Grote Prijs van Nederland (The Grand Prize of The Netherlands), but did not win.
+In the following years, Blo.Torch recorded two more demos and replaced vocalist Michel de Wilde with Chris van der Valk.
+In 2004, Blo.Torch won the regional talent competition De Grote Prijs van Zuid-Holland (The Grand Prize of South Holland).
+Winning the regional leg earned them a place in the national finals, De Grote Prijs van Nederland (The Grand Prize of The Netherlands), but did not win.

-Still unsigned, the band released another full length album titled "Volatile" in 2004.
+Still unsigned, the band released another full-length album, Volatile, in 2004.
 In 2005, guitarist Marvin Vriesde left the band to focus on his other band, Severe Torture.
-Vriesde was succeeded by Rory Hansen.
+Rory Hansen replaced him.

-October 2006, Blo.Torch played their last show in De Baroeg, Rotterdam.
+In October 2006, Blo.Torch played their last show in De Baroeg, Rotterdam.

-The band released another full length album, Volatile, Currently unsigned, they had been signed with Earache Records, and have released two full-length albums.

 Overview

-The founding members, Hassan Moechtar and Marvin Vriesde were quickly joined by Sander Koole (formerly with Cypher).
+Founding members Hassan Moechtar and Marvin Vriesde were joined by Sander Koole (formerly with Cypher).
 After a demo, they recorded an eponymous album, which was picked up by Wicked World, a sublabel of Earache Records, who signed the band in 2000.
-Quickly, however, the band complained about lack of support, and recorded and released the follow-up, Volatile, independently.
+The band complained about lack of support, and recorded and released the follow-up, Volatile, independently.
 Since recording that album, the band has played smaller festivals and venues in the Netherlands.

-In July 2005, Vriesde left the band (he is also active in Dew-Scented) and was replaced by Rory Hansen, formerly of Bagga Bownz.
-The band's website announced in 2006 that Sander Koole, longtime bassist for the band, left to pursue other musical interests.
-Since 7 October 2006, the band's website has not been updated.
+In July 2005, Vriesde left the band (he is also active in Dew-Scented) and was replaced with Rory Hansen, formerly of Bagga Bownz.
+The band's website announced in 2006 that bassist Sander Koole left to pursue other musical interests.
+The band's website has not been updated since 7 October 2006.